 Cut Stump: Size: Any infestation size of trees with diameter of 5 cm or larger.
 Goal: Eradication.
 Timing (season): After trees begin to leaf out through early winter.
 Do not attempt to cut and treat the mulberry in spring when the sap is vigorously flowing upwards.
 Herbicides applied at this time will provide limited control and treatment will need to include multiple applications.
 Treatment Frequency: Once is usually effective if done properly.
 Follow-up as needed.
 Best Practices: Wearing protective clothing, gloves and safety glasses, cut the tree down or re-cut the stump until live wood is reached.
 Make the cut surface as flat as possible.
 Cut larger trees off at the roots (exposing the roots).
 For large trees, apply the herbicide to at least the cambium layer of the stump.
 For young trees, apply to the whole cut stump surface.
-This can be done using a paintbrush, sponge or spray applicator, as the label permits.
+This can be done using a sponge or spray applicator, as the label permits.
 Thoroughly wet the area but do not apply to the point of runoff.
 A dye added to the mix will help keep track of treated plants.
 A cut mulberry will vigorously send up new sprouts if left untreated.
 Triclopyr-based or glyphosate-based herbicides are recommended.
-For triclopyr: Dilute the product (with bark oil or canola oil, for example) to a 20-25% solution (based on a product originally containing a concentration of 755 g/L triclopyr).
+For triclopyr: Dilute the product.
 This can be applied immediately or up to week after cutting.
 Control may be less effective during periods of moisture stress in the late summer.
 This herbicide is also effective in winter.
-For glyphosate: Dilute the product (with water) to a 95% solution (based on a product originally containing a concentration of fully containing a concentration of fully containing a concentration of fully also also effective in winter.
+For glyphosate: Dilute the product This must be applied immediately after cutting, within 5 minutes, before the plant seals the cut area off.
 Advantages: Selective.
 Less soil disturbance and quicker than pulling out all the roots.
 Kills plants whole.
 Disadvantages: Labour intensive and time consuming.
 May need to be repeated multiple times.
 May need exemptions from MECP.
 Ideal For: Environmentally sensitive habitats or in restoration sites.
 Areas where standing dead brush is not desired.

 Basal Bark: Size: Young trees 10-15 cm in diameter.
 Goal: Eradication.
 Timing (season): Can be used when ground is not frozen, but is most effective in late summer and early fall, when the sap of the tree is flowing towards the roots.
 Dry conditions.
 Treatment Frequency: Often 1 treatment is sufficient.
 Best Practices: If not already added, mix herbicide with bark oil to give it time to penetrate the tree bark.
-Apply herbicide mixture with a hand sprayer or paint brush, as the label allows, all the way around the stem in a strip.
+Apply herbicide mixture with a hand sprayer, as the label allows, all the way around the stem in a strip.
 Apply a 5-10 cm high strip on the lower 30 cm of stem.
 Wet bark thoroughly but not to the point of runoff.
 Use a triclopyr-based herbicide.
-Dilute the product (with bark oil) to a 20-25% solution (based on a product originally containing a concentration of 755 g/L triclopyr).
-Control may be less effective during periods of moisture stress in the late summer.
+Dilute the product .Control may be less effective during periods of moisture stress in the late summer.
 This herbicide is also effective in winter.
 Advantages: Selective.
 Less soil disturbance and quicker than pulling out all the roots.
 Kills plants whole.
 Less labour intensive than pulling.
 Disadvantages: May need to be repeated multiple times.
 May need exemptions from MECP.
 Does not always eliminate sprouting.
 Ideal For: Environmentally sensitive habitats or in restoration sites.

 Girdle Treatment.

 Photo courtesy of Kaylyn Crawford.